 You work in a technical industry as project manager.
 Your boss, Darin, is in charge of several time-sensitive projects at any given time.

-Your Boss Doesn’t Communicate
+Your Boss is Uncommunicative

 For example, he recently assigned your team a high-priority project that needed to be completed “yesterday.”
 Your team performed very well and made the tight deadline.
 However, you didn’t get any feedback about it from him.
 As is often the case, he just moved on — no review, “attaboys,” lessons learned, or ways to improve future performance.
 You figure that, if pressed, Darin would say, “I didn’t say anything because it went okay.
 What do you want, a medal?”

 You feel it’s not fair to your team to get such poor feedback.
 It hurts morale and is a demotivator for the next project.
 You’ve even heard of some team members complaining to their spouse that my boss does not communicate.

-Time to Meet … What’s the Plan?
+Meeting Time with the Boss … What’s the Plan?

 Remember, you cannot make your boss be receptive to your goal.
 What could change his behavior, however, is to use objective information and a problem-solving structure for the meeting that would appeal to his technical, methodical outlook.
 See Answer B for a strategy that plays into his comfort zone.

 An aloof boss like Darin may never take part in warm-hearted discussions.
 But you have a good shot at his realizing the benefits of providing timely, detailed feedback at the end of projects.
-In fact, a tangible takeaway from the meeting could be a set of procedures or a form that might be used for feedback each time.
+In fact, a tangible takeaway from the meeting could be a set of procedures for better communicating, or a form that might be used for feedback each time.

 Normally, benefits and consequences can be a powerful persuader when making a case for behavior change.
 However, it is too early for these, especially when you’re trying to engage the boss.
 It’s better to provide information and discuss your process before providing a list of benefits.

 But what really hurts this choice is using a threat as a consequence statement.
-Darin hasn’t seen fit to empathize with you or your team so far.
+Your boss hasn’t seen fit to empathize with you or your team so far.
 Why do you think implying that you would change your job will change Darin’s reaction?
 If you’re bluffing, you might find yourself out of work.
 And that’s not using your Q4 influencing skills very effectively.